 In terms of my career – a generalist banker – spent close to 8 years across multiple functions in retail banking operations, strategy and finance, analytics and learning and development.
 Personally, travelled to several smaller towns and cities and connected instinctively with families in underserved markets, their aspirations and drivers of decisions.

 Most fav: the conversations with entrepreneurs where you know discussions translate into magical execution – with near unlimited capacity to drive change through their leadership, and equally, the sparkle in the eyes of families in underserved communities – a sparkle that comes from them relating to a world they may not have seen, and engaging / exchanging notes, sharing stories of their entrepreneurial resilience and tenacity – conversations in the midst of utmost warmth and genuine hospitality.
 Have to add, food / local meals during field visits is a big attraction.
 Least fav: seeing experienced entrepreneurs have to deal patiently with less informed / far less experienced professionals representing (much needed) capital, exerting capital influence without necessarily understanding customer / ground up business context.

 Spending 14 days – living out of the staff quarters of a rural hospital to understand business dynamics combined with realities of providing healthcare in underserved markets after being challenged by the team on the ground for forming judgement as an Investor without knowing ground realities.

 The courage to have an honest and really tough, blunt conversation – in a way that it helps build further trust instead of breaking relationships – because you care.

-The ability to be the source of inspiration and figure out their own sources of inspiration somehow – and to create magic through (seemingly) unlimited execution capacity.
+The ability to be the source of inspiration and figure out their own sources of inspiration somehow – to (almost) remove capacity constraints by attracting phenomenal talent.
 Also, the ability to connect and relate to individuals from field staff and customers to upstream capital sophistication with similar ease.